microsoft/typespec/packages/playground/README.md

 ### Individual components

 Playground react components can be used individually.
-The things to watch out for is for the TypeSpec compiler to be working correctly it needs:
+For the TypeSpec compiler to be working correctly, the following conditions need to be met:

-- The libraries to be loaded and registered
+- The libraries **MUST** be loaded and registered
 - The libraries **MUST** be importable by their name this means an import map must be setup. https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap
 - The libraries **MUST** have been bundled using `@typespec/bundler`